Tapioca, tucupí sauce, berrugate fish and mushrooms

 On the menu: Clavijo’s cooking is influenced by time in Europe and the US, but the produce is Colombian, and the style very much his own.
 The menu changes according to what’s in season, but usually features classics such as Arroz El Chato, the house rice with chicken and vegetables, as well as mushroom tartare and squid-ink-stained rice crisps with crab.
 Among the desserts featuring local fruits, Meringue and Lulo is a don’t-miss option with tangy guanábana, crunchy caramel and perfect miniature peaks of meringue and lulo fruit granita.

-Behind the name: ‘El Chato’ is a term of endearment used by Bogotá locals.
+What’s in a name?
+‘El Chato’ is a term of endearment used by Bogotá locals.
 Clavijo decided to apply the word to the restaurant’s affection for local ingredients.

 The vibe: Off a busy street in Bogotá’s Chapinero Alto neighbourhood is El Chato’s main dining room, a casual and relaxed space with wooden tables, centred around a square bar serving excellent cocktails.
 Upstairs is a light-filled lounge area with a view of Clavijo’s spice library and the open kitchen, where tattooed chef Clavijo and his team can be seen at work.